lwd-temp/link-shell-extension/ReadmeFirst.txt

 There is HardlinkShellExt/install/ReleaseCheckList.txt to think of all things to be done.

-The nsis-installer is signed with a self signed certificate.
+The nsis-installer is signed with a self signed certificate from LinkShellExtension.pfx, which is also provided If the orginator Hermann Schinagl code signs the project, there is a verified full blown code signing certificate to sign it.
+This certificate is not freely avaiable

 Documentation
 -------------